Freetz/freetz/docs/wiki/00_FAQ/FAQ.en.md

 > modsave flash
 > ```

- *  As of [r5706](https://trac.boxmatrix.info/freetz-ng/changeset/5706) the setting MOD_LIMIT is obsolete.
+ *  As of Changeset r5706 the setting MOD_LIMIT is obsolete.

 ### No ftp access after Freetz